ASHFORD DISTRICT

 **HISTORY**

-Chilham, a village nestled in the valley of the Great Stour River, is a living testament to history.
-Its streets are lined with timber-framed medieval and Jacobean cottages, and it is home to the remnants of a castle, a 17th-century mansion, a long barrow, a water mill, and a venerable church.
+Chilham is a village nestled in the valley of the Great Stour River.
+It stands as a living testament to history.
+Its streets are lined with timber-framed medieval and Jacobean cottages, many constructed during pivotal moments in English history.
+The Tudor agricultural reforms of the late 15th and early 16th centuries brought more efficiency and changes in local farming practices, impacting the village’s rural economy.
+During the Jacobean era, trade shifts introduced new goods and ideas to the area, enriching village life.
+The village is also home to the remnants of a castle, a 17th-century mansion, a long barrow, a water mill, and a venerable church.

-In the late 13th century, the historic Heronry was established in Chilham, a tradition that continued for over 700 years.
-Legend has it that ill fortune will befall the owners of Chilham Castle if the herons do not return to nest on St. Valentine's Day.
+In the late 13th century, Chilham established the historic Heronry, a tradition maintained for over 700 years.
+According to legend, owners of Chilham Castle will suffer ill fortune if herons fail to return and nest on St. Valentine’s Day.

-The Woolpack, one of Chilham's two public houses, is a treasure trove of history and charm.
-This Grade II listed building, featuring a vast inglenook fireplace and massive oak beams, offers a unique glimpse into the hospitality of the past.
+The Woolpack, one of Chilham’s two public houses, brims with history and charm.
+This Grade II listed building displays a vast inglenook fireplace and massive oak beams, offering a unique glimpse into past hospitality.

-Nestled at the bottom of the Hill of 'The Street' and just a stone's throw away from the haunted Chilham Norman Castle at the top, the Woolpack boasts of having welcomed travellers since 1488.
-It has quenched the thirst of pilgrims and other travellers of the past, as well as modern-day hikers and many other visitors.
-The Inn has also seen a variety of victuallers, hoteliers, owners, and tenants pass through its doors over the centuries.
+Nestled at the bottom of the Hill of 'The Street' sits the Woolpack.
+It is just a stone's throw from the haunted Chilham Norman Castle at the top.
+The Woolpack has welcomed travellers since 1488.
+It has quenched the thirst of pilgrims and travellers of the past.
+Modern-day hikers and many other visitors have also stopped in.
+The Inn has seen many victuallers, hoteliers, owners, and tenants pass through its doors over the centuries.

 **PARANORMAL ACTIVITY**